manas-agarwal16/NodeJs-deployment-AWS-/README.md

 ## 3. Associate Elastic IP with the instance
 Instance created does not have fixed public IP.
 To associate the instance with a fixed public IP we use elastic IP.
 Connect your domain name with the generated elastic IP.

-## 4. Connect with the instance created using AWS server or using command prompt using key-pair.
-Steps to connect to the instance using command prompt
+## 4. Connect with AWS EC2 instance using AWS server or using command prompt using key-pair.
+Steps to connect to an AWS EC2 instance using command prompt
 ```
 # Run the following command to change the directory with key-pair file exists
 cd C:\Users\YourUsername